codevakure/void-clone/cleanup-docs/PROPRIETARY_SERVICES_REMOVAL.md

-# Void Editor: Microsoft Proprietary Services Removal Documentation
+# Zap Editor: Microsoft Proprietary Services Removal Documentation

 ## Overview

-This document outlines the Microsoft proprietary services that were removed from the Void Editor codebase and provides guidance on implementing alternative solutions.
+This document outlines the Microsoft proprietary services that were removed from the Zap Editor codebase and provides guidance on implementing alternative solutions.

 ## Removed Microsoft Proprietary Services